| MARYLOU'S NEWS - The Beginning

 One of the first things she did when she took over Erickson's was to put in a coffee bar with stools in the front window and middle of the floor.
 The store has a tin ceiling and had the last soda fountain in town.
 Customers can have their newspapers "saved" for them because of the close interaction with the employees.

-Sandry has also put in an assortment of heavy snacks, serves fresh doughnuts, bagels, and other great bakery products.
+Sandry has also put in an assortment of snacks, serves fresh doughnuts, bagels, and other great bakery products.

 The interior is painted two-tone pink, because it's a happy color.